 West Asia and the world : The post April ceasefire status quo.
 A summary of prominent geopolitical analyses and a prediction for the coming years

-Here's a breakdown of a few of the leading geopolitical analysts' take on the status quo in West Asia post the immediate aftermath of the ceasefire:
+Here's a breakdown of a few of the leading geopolitical analysts' take on the status quo in West Asia post the immediate aftermath of the 40 day war ceasefire (April 2026):

 1. Mearsheimer's Address: "US Middle East Policy: The Growing Propensity for Genocide".
 On April 3, 2026, Professor John Mearsheimer delivered a keynote address at the Arab Center Washington DC titled "US Middle East Policy: The Growing Propensity for Genocide."
 In this address, Mearsheimer examined the trajectory of US policy through the lens of the ongoing Iran war and the Gaza genocide, arguing that American Middle East policy has developed an increasingly dangerous tendency toward genocidal warfare.